Bobby Koelble: Early years

 Born in Newark, New Jersey, Koelble's family moved to central Florida when he was three years old.
 He began playing the organ when he was seven.
 By thirteen, Koelble transitioned to guitar, inspired by hard rock bands like Van Halen and AC/DC.
 His evolution into metal music was influenced by bands like Iron Maiden, Motörhead and Judas Priest.

 Education

 Koelble graduated the Berklee College of Music with a bachelor's degree in performance.

 Career

 Koelble works on original projects, as a leader, and performs for other groups as freelancer, and in studio work.

 Performance

-Koelble is best known for his time in the latter years of Death (1994-1996).
+Koelble is best known for his time in the latter years of Death (1994-1995).

-Koelble joined Death when its founder, Chuck Schuldiner, whom he had met in high school in the Orlando area, was recommended to him through a friend working at a local music store.
+Koelble joined Death when its cofounder, Chuck Schuldiner, whom he had met in high school in the Orlando area, was recommended to him through a friend working at a local music store.

 Koelble toured with the band in the United States, Canada, Europe, and Japan, before Death was disbanded.

 He performs with The Jazz Professors, a jazz group with two Top-20 Billboard Jazz albums.